MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ## Prepare your cloud environment

 You can now prepare the target environment that will host the Function.
-Preparation includes the creation of an empty Azure Function App and granting access to your Quantum Workspace.
+Preparation includes the creation of an empty Azure Function App and granting access to your Azure Quantum workspace.

 1. Go to the [Azure portal](https://portal.azure.com) and sign in to your Azure account.
 1. Create a Function App.
 Select **Create a resource** in the upper left corner of the portal.